PolusAI/image-tools/polus-feature-extraction-plugin/README.md

 ### File pattern:
 Enter file pattern to match the intensity and labeled/segmented images to extract features (https://pypi.org/project/filepattern/)
+Filepattern will sort alphabetically the files in the labeled image folder and intensity image folder and read images in alphabetical order when universal selector(.*.ome.tif) is given as input.
+If specific pattern is mentioned as input, then filepattern will get matches from labeled image folder and intensity image folder based on that pattern.

 ### Pixel distance:
 Enter value for this parameter if neighbors touching cells needs to be calculated.
 The default value is 5.
 This is an optional parameter.